 Chinook Salmon Research Initiative

-Chinook (king) salmon have been returning in fewer numbers to many Alaska rivers, requiring painful restrictions on fisheries that harvest these stocks.
-Widespread shortfalls became apparent during the 2007 fishing season, but scientists date the onset of the declines with the poor survivals of the offspring from 2001.
-Chinook salmon have a life span of 3 to 8 years, with 5 and 6 year olds being especially important to the health of a Chinook salmon population.
+Chinook (king) salmon have been returning in fewer numbers to many rivers across Alaska since 2007, requiring painful restrictions on fisheries that harvest these stocks.
+Chinook salmon have a life span of 3 to 8 years, with 5 and 6 year old fish being especially important to the reproductive health of a Chinook salmon population having nearly all of the female fish.

 - Stock assessment programs targeting specific knowledge gaps on individual, indicator stocks.